-The Trustees (“The Trustees”) of the Standard Life Staff Pension Scheme (“the Scheme”) are committed to protecting your personal information.
+The Trustee (“The Trustee”) of the Standard Life Staff Pension Scheme (“the Scheme”) is committed to protecting your personal information.

-We are The Trustees of the Standard Life Staff Pension Scheme.
+We are The Trustee of the Standard Life Staff Pension Scheme.
 Under data protection law, we are a “data controller” of the information we hold about you.

 c/o Aon, Atria One, 144 Morrison Street,